Are you afraid to cope with the big changes that may come?

 WRITE DOWN THE POSITIVES THAT HAVE COME FROM THIS CHANGE

-Maybe due to this change in your life, you have met new people, Maybe you started practicing healthier habits.
+Maybe due to this change in your life, you have met new people, or maybe you started practicing healthier habits.
 Maybe you became more politically active.
-Maybe you became more assertive.
+Also, maybe you became more assertive.
 Maybe the change helped you prioritize what is most important in your life.
 Change presents us with the opportunity to grow, and it’s important to acknowledge how things have become better as a result.

 ACCEPT AND REFRAME